 I know that man like the back of my hand.

 Do you see how the above similes examples add a punch to otherwise normal sentences?

-The above simile examples chart is a helpful reference for common similes which can be used by children while expressing themselves.
+The above similes examples chart is a helpful reference for common similes which can be used by children while expressing themselves.

-In the first worksheet, I have covered similes examples for colours.
+In the first similes worksheet, I have covered similes for colors.
 How do you express something that is red in an interesting way?

 as red as a tomato

 In the next simile worksheet, read the words which are synonyms and write the simile that means the same as those words.
 How can a child express something that is mammoth/huge/large/enormous?

 A simile is a good tool to expand vocabulary and add vividness to your writing.
 These simile worksheets will help kids understand how to use them.

 The above cards make it easier to understand them.
 To download PDF for the above cards for children or for wall display, check this space.